nps23/tomasulo/README.md

 3. Open the project by double clicking the generated **Tomasulo.sln** file.
 4. Click the **Local Windows Debugger** button in the top right to build and run the project.

 Note: The project should be run from within the VS enviornment.
-Double clicking the exe file from the **Debug\** directory currently does not work.
+Double clicking the exe file from the **Debug/** directory currently does not work.

 ### Mac (clang with LLBD)
 1. Clone the repository